TomGrozev/arangox_ecto/README.md

 ### Installation

-Add the following line to your mix dependencies.
+Add the following line to your mix dependencies to get started.

 ```elixir
 {:arangox_ecto, "~> 0.6"}